 - Domestic animals are not permitted on Hinchinbrook Island National Park or on tidal lands, including beaches, rocks, mangrove areas and dunes, within the Great Barrier Reef Coast Marine Park.

-- Lighting fires is prohibited.
+- Lighting fires is prohibited, on the spot fines apply.
 Please bring fuel stoves

 - Take rubbish with you when you leave.